About the Learn to Scull Program

 Our Learn to Scull program has been introducing new scullers to the Huron River for over 15 years.
 Developed by experienced coaches and consistently refined through participant feedback, the program has evolved to use a weekend intensive format that maximizes learning and skill retention while accommodating busy schedules.

-The AARC Learn to Scull program is designed with these core principles:
+The AARC Learn to Scull program is designed around five core principles:

-- Progressive Learning: Building skills incrementally from fundamentals to independent sculling
+- Progressive learning: skills build from fundamentals to confident independent rowing.

-- Supportive Environment: Small class sizes with experienced coaches and a 1:3 coach-to-student ratio
+- Supportive instruction: small class sizes with experienced coaches and a 1:3 coach-to-student ratio.

-- Inclusive Approach: Accessible to adults of all backgrounds, fitness levels, and learning styles
+- Inclusive approach: accessible to adults with a wide range of backgrounds, fitness levels, and learning styles.

-- Pathway to Membership: Clear next steps for continuing development after program completion
+- Pathway to membership: clear next steps for continuing development after the course.

 After completing Learn to Scull, graduates can:

-- Participate in technique sessions and clinics for continued improvement
+- attend technique sessions and clinics for continued improvement, and

 More About AARC

-Learn to Scull is just one of many programs offered by Ann Arbor Rowing Club.
-Visit the AARC website to discover all opportunities for rowing in Ann Arbor.
+Learn to Scull is one of several programs offered by Ann Arbor Rowing Club.
+Visit the AARC website for the broader club overview after you have reviewed the learner materials here.